cdapio/cdap/cdap-docs/admin-manual/source/5-installation/ambari/am-3-service-wizard.rst

 #.
 Select CDAP from the list and click *Next*.
 If there are core dependencies which are not
-   installed on the cluster, Ambari will prompt you to install them.
+   currently installed on the cluster, Ambari will prompt you to install them.

    .. figure:: ../../_images/ambari/ss02-select-cdap.png
       :figwidth: 100%